marvinlingan/marvinlingan/README.md

 > [!TIP]
 > **Tip**
 > Curious how neural nets actually learn?
 I’m demystifying them one function at a time.
-Stay tuned for my implementation walkthrough — or follow me on X (TWitter) to follow along.
+Stay tuned for my implementation walkthrough — or follow me on X (Twitter) to follow along.